WeNeedAnOS/WeirdOS/README.md

 It's a weird open-source operating system.
 You can take the source code and make corrections.
 WeirdOS project licensed under GPLv3.
 WeirdOS Based on Linux.
 # WeirdOS Update is coming August!
 We plan to bring an update to WeirdOS in August.
+# WeirdOS Early Access update has been released!
+Check the Releases section to download it.